Morphonodepredictivemodel/morphonode/README.md

 The whole MPM suite can be launched in two very simple analysis steps:

-- Step 0: &nbsp; library loading.
+- Step 0: &nbsp; Library loading.
 ``` r
 library(morphonode)
 ```
-- Step 1: &nbsp; defining the ultrasound profile (in this example we will use a simulated malignant profile).
+- Step 1: &nbsp; Defining the ultrasound profile (in this example we will use a simulated malignant profile).
 ``` r
 x <- new.profile(us.simulate(y = 1))
 ```
-- Step 2: &nbsp; Launching the model!
+- Step 2: &nbsp; Launching the suite!
 ``` r
 mpm <- us.predict(x)
 ```